oinam/oinam-jekyll/index.md

 ### Template (Modify and Use)

-Either fork the [repository](https://github.com/oinam/oinam-jekyll) or [Use this Template](https://github.com/oinam/oinam-jekyll/generate) from the repository on Github.
+Either fork the [repository](https://github.com/oinam/oinam-jekyll) or [Use the Template](https://github.com/oinam/oinam-jekyll/generate) from the repository on Github.

 This option is suggested for Jekyll tinkerers and experts who are willing to update manually.